 Half the time, we don’t even feel like ‘adulting’ ourselves when there is so much to contend with.
 However, this approach, while entirely relatable, can do more harm than good.
 Not exposing our kids to any of the realities of the world leaves them totally unprepared when they do fly the nest.
 We are not born with all the coping skills we need, and it’s the job of a parent to teach vital truths and practicalities.
 Learning these things isn’t a one-off, either.
 It’s a process of trial and error, discovery and success and failure to develop the judgement required to navigate successfully through life.

 In truth, it’s a process that never stops.
 How many times have you felt your inner child rise to the surface when the going gets challenging?
 There are lots of situations in life where keeping your cool and knowing what to do for the best is tough.
 So what can you do to try and ensure your kids are prepared for whatever life has to throw at them?
 You can’t cover them for every single eventuality, but there are also a few likely scenarios where you can.
-Here are a few key areas where you can impart some adulting skills, starting now…
+Here are a few key areas where you can impart some adulting lessons, starting now…

 Be Kind To Others…And Kinder To Yourself